thalerjonathan/glfw-idris-st/README.md

 3. Install the library by navigating to the glfw-idris-st folder and simply invoke 'make' in a terminal.

 ### Examples
-There exists two examples which both show how to initialize GLFW, create a window, initialize GLEW, render a rectangle and shutdown after 5 seconds.
+There exist two examples which both show how to initialize GLFW, create a window, initialize GLEW, render a rectangle to the Window using OpenGL and shutdown after 5 seconds.

 - IOApi: uses the low-level API which is just a wrapper for foreign calls.
 - STApi: uses the dependently-typed high-level API which uses the ST approach and prevents (at compile time, that is!) e.g. creation of a window when GLFW is not created or prevents swapping the buffers when there exists no window.